Revisiting consistency for semi-supervised semantic segmentation: Related Work

-A recent approach \cite{ouali20cvpr} enforces consistency between outputs of redundant decoders with noisy intermediate representations.
-Other recent work studies pseudo-labeling successfully in the dense prediction context \cite{zhu20arxiv,chen20arxiv,mendel20eccvf}.
+A recent approach enforces consistency between outputs of redundant decoders with noisy intermediate representations \cite{ouali20cvpr}.
+Other recent work studies pseudo-labeling in the dense prediction context \cite{zhu20arxiv,chen20eccv,mendel20eccv}.
 Zhu et al. \cite{zhu20arxiv} observe advantages in hard pseudo-labels.
-A recent approach \cite{bortsova19miccai} proposes a two-way consistency loss, which is related to the $\mathrm{\Pi}$ model \cite{laine17iclr}, and perturbs both inputs with geometric warps.
+A recent approach \cite{bortsova19miccai} proposes a two-way consistency loss, which is related to the $\upPi$-model \cite{laine17iclr}, and perturbs both inputs with geometric warps.
 However, we show that perturbing only the student branch generalizes better and has a smaller training footprint.
-A concurrent approach \cite{lai2021cac} successfully applies an altered contrastive loss \cite{oord18cpc,he20moco} between two branches which receive overlapping crops.
-They propose pixel-dependent gradient stopping -- the pixel with higher confidence is treated as the teacher.
-Mean Teacher consistency with CutMix perturbations achieves state-of-the-art performance on half-resolution Cityscapes \cite{french20bmvc}.
-Different than most presented approaches and similar to \cite{zhu20arxiv,chen20arxiv, french20bmvc}, our method does not increase the training footprint \cite{bulo18cvpr}.
-In comparison with \cite{zhu20arxiv,chen20arxiv}, our teacher is updated in each training step, which eliminates the need for multiple training episodes.
-In comparison with \cite{french20bmvc}, we use a perturbation model which results in better generalization.
-None of the previous approaches addresses semi-supervised training of efficient dense prediction models \cite{zhao18eccv,chao19iccv,orsic19cvpr,nie20accv}.
+A concurrent work \cite{lai2021cac} successfully applies a contrastive loss \cite{oord18cpc,he20moco} between two branches which receive overlapping crops, and proposes a pixel-dependent consistency direction.
+Mean Teacher consistency with CutMix perturbations achieved state-of-the-art performance on half-resolution Cityscapes \cite{french20bmvc} prior to this work.
+Different than most presented approaches and similar to \cite{zhu20arxiv,chen20eccv,french20bmvc,yang2021cvpr}, our method does not increase the training footprint \cite{bulo18cvpr}.
+In comparison with \cite{zhu20arxiv,chen20eccv,yang2021cvpr}, our teacher is updated in each training step, which eliminates the need for multiple training episodes.
+In comparison with \cite{french20bmvc}, this work proposes a perturbation model which results in better generalization and shows that simple one-way consistency can be competitive with Mean Teacher.
+None of the previous approaches addresses semi-supervised training of efficient dense prediction models.
+We examine the simplest forms of consistency, explain advantages of perturbing only the student with respect to other forms of consistency, and propose a novel perturbation model.
+None of the previous approaches considered semi-supervised training of efficient dense-prediction models, nor studied composite perturbations of photometry and geometry.